pchanial/python-for-data-scientists/source/ndarray.rst

        >>> def isview(a, b):
                """
-               Return True if b is a view of a.
+               Return True if b is a view on a.
                (It is assumed that a's memory buffer is contiguous)
                """
                return a.ctypes.data <= b.ctypes.data < a.ctypes.data + a.nbytes